Minarty/twitch-leaderboard/README.md

 # Twitch Leaderboard
 Simple application to livestream our leaderboard to Twitch (Swedish target audience).
-This runs a simple local HTTP server with the leaderboard.
-To update the leaderboard, we use selenium running the chrome driver to take a screenshot.

-The screenshot will be streamed with FFMPEG through RTMP.
+This uses canvas to render a leaderboard image which will then be fed to FFMPEG running RTMP.

-Quite tedious to set up, since all static files must be readily available as they are not packaged in the binary.
+Static files that must be in the same directory as the binary:

-This includes:
 - config.json
-- Everything in the ``site`` folder
+- font.ttf - Font to draw all text with (we use RocknRoll One, omitted for copyright)
-- bg folder with the backgrounds
+- A "bg" folder with backgrounds (PNG or JPEG)

-### Setting up selenium
-For selenium to work properly you need place the following inside the **selenium** directory.
-- Selenium server jar called "selenium.jar"
-- Chrome WebDriver called "chromedriver"